 With the excitement of railroad tunnels, riverfront scenery, and stunning bridges, the 32-mile Allegheny River Trail is situated in the heart of the Oil Heritage Region and has something for everyone to enjoy.
 Whether riding a horse on the dirt access trail, inline skating, hiking, or road biking, visitors will enjoy a smooth, level and paved journey along the gorgeous river.

 J. Manley Robbins Trail - Valleys of the Susquehanna

 Although this trail spans only about three miles in length, its historical significance makes it a worthwhile destination for any biker, walker, or runner.
 Rumored to be the oldest rail trail in the United States, the path leads visitors along a once-existing Reading Railroad line.
 The Robbins Trail is an ideal route for recreational athletes, providing them with a beautiful getaway high above the Mahoning Creek.

 The Great Shamokin Path - Pittsburgh and its Countryside

 Built along the Rural Valley Railroad, the Great Shamokin Path is named after the route that once linked the Allegheny and Susquehanna rivers and ran from Kittanning to Sunbury during Native American times.
+Much of the trail features a lovely tree canopy that provides relief on a hot summer's day, and wildlife can be seen along much of the trail, especially in the early morning.
+The trail ends at the water treatment plant after crossing the Cowanshannock Creek.
 This mostly grass-covered trail climbs steadily through the Cowanshannock Creek Valley and provides four miles of hiking and bicycle trails between NuMine and Rose Valley.